qcoumes/dgeq/docs/query_syntax.md

 * `disaster/?id=1&c:join=field=country.region`

 In this case, the field `country` will also be joined, but only its field `region` will be in the rows.
-If you want to get other field, you must also join this field on its own :
+If you want to get an other field, you must also join this field on its own :

 * `disaster/?id=1&c:join=field=country,field=country.region`